 Stoke City Football Club, commonly called Stoke, are an English football club based in the city of Stoke-on-Trent.
-They currently feature in the English Premier League (for the 2008-2009 season) and are the second oldest club in the Football League in England.
+They currently feature in the English Championship and are the second oldest club in the Football League in England.

-Stoke City play their home matches at the Britannia Stadium, which has a capacity of 28,383.
+Stoke City play their home matches at the bet365 Stadium, which has a capacity of 30,089.
 The clubs bears the nickname the Potters after the pottery industry in the city.

 In 1878 Stoke Ramblers merged with Stoke Victoria Cricket Club and came to be known as Stoke Football Club.
 In 1885 the club turned professional and were one of the 12 founding members of the Football League in 1888.
 But Stoke didn’t manage to gain any success at all.